 Businesses and individuals in the Bitcoin community can become members of the Foundation and sponsor the development of the platform.
 Their dues, of course, are paid in Bitcoins.
 The first major sponsor to sign on has been Mt.Gox, a company which provides an online currency exchange where Bitcoins can be traded for dollars, pounds, yen, and other currencies.
 Mt.Gox will contribute 10,000 BTC (bitcoins) per year, equivalent to around $120,000 USD at the current exchange rate.

-Several other active businesses, such as BitInstant, a service for transferring Bitcoins rapidly, and CoinLab, which works to monetize online games using Bitcoin miners, have also signed on as corporate members of the foundation, joining Mt.Gox, smaller businesses, and many of the software programmers working on the Bitcoin protocol itself.
+Several other active businesses, such as BitInstant, a service for transferring Bitcoins rapidly, and CoinLab, which works to monetize online games for the amd fx 6300 specs, are using Bitcoin miners, have also signed on as corporate members of the foundation, joining Mt.Gox, smaller businesses, and many of the software programmers working on the Bitcoin protocol itself.
 They are hoping that the Foundation will be able to advocate for Bitcoin, which has been the target of congressional investigations for being used for illegal transactions.